 This is a verbatim reprint of the original edition (1887) of THROUGH THE GATES OF GOLD, together with a commentary by William Q. Judge taken from his magazine, The Path, March, 1887.
 Theosophical University Press, Pasadena, California (print version also available).
 Electronic version ISBN 1-55700-044-1.
-Because of limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version.
+For ease of searching, no diacritical marks appear in this electronic version.

 Once, as I sat alone writing, a mysterious Visitor entered my study, unannounced, and stood beside me.
 I forgot to ask who he was or why he entered so unceremoniously, for he began to tell me of the Gates of Gold.
 He spoke from knowledge, and from the fire of his speech I caught faith.
 I have written down his words; but, alas, I cannot hope that the fire shall burn so brightly in my writing as in his speech. — M. C.